 My eyes hurt, my back is killing me, and my son is doing everything he can to make this activity impossible.
 I don’t want to be on my couch reading another book.
 I hate to read.
 Anybody who says they like to read is either liar or a social reject.
 After all, what kind of nerd wants to sit all day and flip pages written by some old dude who considers himself better than the rest of us?
 I could be playing video games or enthusiastically liking photos on Instagram and Facebook, like the rest of the world.

 Yet again, here I am.
 Another day, another book.

 I talk a lot about reading books and about the importance of finding quality sources of information that can serve as a substitute for the time-wasting social media platforms.
-And as you can probably already noticed, the way I make dollars out of this site is by offering premium subscription where people get full access to all of the book summaries published here.1
+And as you can probably already noticed, the way I make dollars out of this site is by offering a premium subscription where people get full access to all of the book summaries published here along with other things.1

 But more often than not, reading feels like a burden.
 Like a nasty chore.